“The Slow Way Home” Screenings – 2017

-Washington, DC, Japan Information and Culture Center, probably May 16, 17, or 18
+Washington, DC, Japan Information and Culture Center, probably in September.

 The way children travel to school structures daily life for families around the world—but differs dramatically.
 In Japan, 98 percent of children walk to school every day, unaccompanied by a parent.
 In the United States, just 13 percent of children walk or bike to school, and most are driven to school by a parent.

 The Slow Way Home explores this divergence, examining how American families have largely given up on keeping our streets and public spaces safe enough for children, while Japanese communities have mobilized to keep their streets safe and walkable, not only for children but for everyone in society.